Ghasak/nvim/docs/debugging/Debugging.md

 lldb
 ```

-- Then, set the target inside the `lldb` shell
+- Then, set the target inside the `lldb` sh

 ```
 (lldb) target create ./target/debug/rusthub